calipho-sib/nextprot-docs/news/2022/12/20/SVG export of features and improvement in function prediction traceability.md

-##New functionality of the feature viewer: SVG export
+##New functionality of the feature viewer

-Users can now download a .svg image of the positional features they are exploring using the feature viewer
+Users can now download a .svg image of the positional features they are exploring.

 ##Improved traceability of function predictions